 How to Tell if a Banana is Too Rotten for Banana Bread?

-If a banana is too rotten for banana bread, it will either smell weird or be darkened on the inside.
-A few spots are okay, but if it’s completely dark or has mold, throw away the banana.
-Always check before using it in your recipe.
+If a banana smells odd, is completely dark inside, or has mold, it’s too rotten for banana bread.
+A few brown spots are fine, but always check before using it in your recipe.

 How to Store Banana Bread?

-To store leftover banana bread, wrap it in plastic wrap and place it in an airtight container.
-It will stay good for 5 to 7 days in the fridge or 3 to 4 days at room temperature.
-Be sure to eat it within that time if you’re keeping it at room temperature.
+Wrap leftover banana bread in plastic wrap and store it in an airtight container.
+It lasts 5–7 days in the fridge or 3–4 days at room temperature.

 1 thought on “Fast & Fluffy Banana Bread with Self Rising Flour”